 The accompanying consolidated financial statements have been translated from the original statements prepared in Spanish into English for use outside of Mexico.
-The accounting criteria to prepare the accompanying financial statements used by of BBVA Bancomer, S. A., Institución de Banca Múltiple, Grupo Financiero BBVA Bancomer and Subsidiariess (the "Institution") conform with the financial reporting requirements prescribed by the Mexican National Banking and Securities Commission (the "Commission") but do not conform with Mexican Financial Reporting Standards ("MFRS"), and may differ in certain significant respects from the financial reporting standards accepted in the country of use.
+The accounting criteria of BBVA Bancomer, S. A., Institución de Banca Múltiple, Grupo Financiero BBVA Bancomer and Subsidiaries and UDI Trusts (the "Institution") used in preparing the accompanying financial statements conform with the financial reporting requirements prescribed by the Mexican National Banking and Securities Commission (the "Commission") but do not conform with Mexican Financial Reporting Standards ("MFRS") and may differ in certain significant respects from the financial reporting standards accepted in the country of use.